Vintage Lifestyle Expert: Interior Designer,

 As "The Designer" on the PBS series Market Warriors, Bob uses his personality and expertise to strike deals at flea markets all over the country.
 On a global level, Bob hosts Flea Market Minute where he visits markets and shops in European cities including Paris, Budapest, Berlin and Brussels and in U.S. Cities like Los Angeles, Santa Fe, New York and Alameda.
 Bob was also the host of Minute Makeover on ShelterPop, where he inexpensively transformed rooms at lightning speed.

-Bob's new book A Very Vintage Christmas taps into his love of the holidays and offers a sneak peek into his world of collecting, which began at the age of seven.
+Bob's new book VINTAGE LIVING is all about creating a beautiful home with treasured objects from the past.
+In it, Bob features lush interiors, shopping venues, ideas on entertaining and gift giving—and much more.
+His previous book, A Very Vintage Christmas taps into his love of the holidays and offers a sneak peek into his world of collecting, which began at the age of seven.
 Named by Entertainment Weekly as one of the top 26 Books of 2016, A Very Vintage Christmas taps into the comfort, connection and continuity of ornaments, lights and decorations so many of us loved through the years.

 Regularly featured in media outlets including The New York Times, Entertainment Weekly, The Huffington Post, The Associated Press, The Boston Globe, HGTV, FOX News Channel, Anderson Live and Martha Stewart's "Home Design," Bob delights in sharing design, antiques and bargaining advice.